cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Consulate Turret

-Cards equivalent to Consulate Turret (colorless, energy-related, artifact) include:
+Equivalent cards to Consulate Turret (colorless, energy-based artifact) are:

-These are colorless artifacts that interact with energy counters, just like Consulate Turret.
+These artifacts interact with energy counters like Consulate Turret.

 Results: